krishtna999/url-shortener/README.md

-# url-shortener-mean
+# url-shortener
-URL shortener using Express and Ejs
+URL shortener using Node and Ejs

 Check it out now hosted @